avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 much longer(4.7 million page views will take approx. 4 months on full site traffic).
 Hence I am dropping the retention rate as evaluation metric and use only Gross Conversion Rate and Net Conversion.
-This makes the total number of pageviews to **685,325**.
+This makes the total number of page views to **685,325**.

 **Exposure**

-I chose to redirect 50% of the traffic for this experiment which translates to 25% in control group and 25% in experiment group.
-This will keep the experiment duration to around 1 month which is effective to detect the effects.
+The exposure of the experiment is based on the risk involved.
+Since for the experiment only a small reminder is shown about the time commitment.
+There will be no physical harm to the users.
+Also since no sensitive information is being collected therefore a 100% exposure is safe.

+For the number of page views per day (40000) and a 100% exposure, it would take us around 18 days for the experiment.

 I chose not to use the Bonferroni Correction because the two metrics Gross Conversion and Net Conversion are highly correlated.